LGBTQ rights in Libya: Interim Constitution

+Enforcement

 In 2010, the Gay Middle East blog reported that two adult men had been charged with "indecent acts", which meant cross-dressing and homosexual conduct.

 Female homosexuality would also appear to be illegal, as is making any sort of public acknowledgment that a person is gay.
 In 2010 a French asylum case involved a Libyan girl who sought asylum after being jailed, raped and then returned to her family for a forced marriage after she made a public statement online that she was gay.